 Set out a few items to taste e.g. lemon, salt, apple slice, cucumber.
 Then each person gets blindfolded and has to taste and guess what they are tasting.

 We enjoy playing 20 Questions or Fortunately, Unfortunately or Guess Who.
 And an absolute favourite is Rock, Paper, Scissors.
 These are also a good way to pass time on a walk or in the car too, the kids will never notice the journey!

 Have fun choosing some things that represent today and make a time capsule to keep or bury in the garden.
 Take a photo of the spot with a reference point, e.g. a nearby tree, so you can put it aside and remember in future where you buried it!

 Again the old fashioned ideas just are the most fun sometimes.
 Take one picnic blanket, an assortment of teddy bears and favourite cuddly toys, some simple nibbles like apple slices, cookies and juice, and hey presto, one teddy bear picnic!

-Over to you now.
 What activity do you like for spending quality time with your child?
-Share it with us in the comments below.
+Leave a comment below and let us know – we’d love to hear from you!